 Students explore how cause and effect can be observed through an integrated approach to science disciplines.
 Students investigate topics within earth and space science, life science, physical science, and technology and engineering.
 Students continue to develop scientific inquiry skills, making connections between science and their daily lives through research projects, investigations, and building and analyzing models.
-Examples include researching genetic diseases, preparing apples for space travel, and designing and testing a catapult.
+Examples include researching genetic diseases, preparing produce for space travel, and building and testing toothpick bridges.
 An emphasis is placed on developing and practicing scientific research skills.
 A variety of text and web-based resources are used in this course, including Prentice Hall's Science Explorer series.